 - Where (meetings and websites) do people engage? and How (e-mail, enterprise social media, focus groups?)

 Don’t let the plan end up as grist for the rumor mill.
 Keep people informed.
-Over communicate.
-A strategy is the future of the company.
+Over-communicate.
+A strategy represents the future of a company.
 Every person involved should understand the strategy and their role in accomplishing it.
 The strategy should be used to make decisions about priorities even on day-to-day work.
-If people aren’t doing work that aligns to the strategy, then they, and the organization, will get off track.
-Keep your organization on track by communicating how you think about the future, and the future your think about.
+If people aren’t doing work that aligns with the strategy, then they, and the organization will get off track.
+Keep your organization on track by communicating how you think about the future, and the future you think about.